Gaining weight or adding muscle can be as daunting for some people as loosing weight for others.

 Nevertheless, simply adding certain foods to your diet will make your attempts at gaining weight healthier and more effective.

-Here are 18 of the best foods for the safe way to help you gain weight or build muscle.
+Here are some of the best foods for the safe way to help you gain weight or build muscle.

 1. Drinking homemade protein smoothies can be a highly nutritious and easy way to gain weight.

 It’s the perfect way to make your own smoothies, because commercial ones are mostly full of sugar and lack nutrients.
 This also offers you complete control over the quality of flavours and nutrients.

 Below are only a few delicious combinations you might try.
 Every can be paired with 2 cups of milk (470 ml), or an alternative such as almond milk.

 Chocolate banana nut shake: add 1 banana, 1 chocolate whey protein scoop, and 1 tablespoon (15 ml) peanut or other nut butter together.